coredns/rfc/gsoc2020/20200303-health-check-wjayesh.md

 There are steps which are shared by all cases.
 The Go [client](https://github.com/kubernetes/client-go) for Kubernetes has packages that can discover and authenticate with the API server.
 The client can also help with the discovery of pods and services.

-The DNS [library](https://github.com/miekg/dns) for Go is used to "dig" the cluster IP and pod IPs through DNS.
+The DNS [library](https://github.com/miekg/dns) for Go is used to make DNS requests to the cluster IP and pod IPs over UDP.
 The output of the command execution will help determine whether the DNS service is healthy or not.

 If the IP of the service changes between the time the cluster-info is pulled and the time of the DNS request, then the best option would be to have an exception handler that will recheck the info if the current query fails (due to wrong IPs).

 The restarting of the pods can also be accomplished using the Golang client which talks to the Kubernetes API server.